raspberrypi/documentation/raspbian/applications/omxplayer.md

 ## Basic usage

 The simplest command line is `omxplayer <name of media file>`.
 The media file can be audio or video or both.
-For the examples below, we used an H264 video file that is included with the standard Rasbian installation.
+For the examples below, we used an H264 video file that is included with the standard Raspbian installation.

 ```
 omxplayer /opt/vc/src/hello_pi/hello_video/test.h264
 ```

 By default the audio is sent to the analog port.
-If you are using a HDMI-equiped display device with speakers, you need to tell omxplayer to send the audio signal over the HDMI link.
+If you are using a HDMI-equipped display device with speakers, you need to tell omxplayer to send the audio signal over the HDMI link.

 ```
 omxplayer -adev hdmi /opt/vc/src/hello_pi/hello_video/test.h264
 ```

 When displaying video, the whole display will be used as output.
-You can specifiy which part of the display you want the video to be on using the window option.
+You can specify which part of the display you want the video to be on using the window option.

 ```
 omxplayer --win 0,0,640,480 /opt/vc/src/hello_pi/hello_video/test.h264